Buyer’s Remorse: What It Is and How to Stop It

 Is buyer’s remorse normal?

-How does 118M8 help with buyer’s remorse?
+How can 118M8 help reduce buyer’s remorse?